andreyorst/kakoune-snippet-collection/README.md

 ### With [plug.kak][3]
-You     need     to     install     both     `occivink/kakoune-snippets`     and `andreyorst/kakoune-snippet-collection` plugins and the former, so it could know where to get snippets, by defining a  path to this plugin's snippet directory in the `snippet_directories` option.
+You     need     to     install     both     `occivink/kakoune-snippets`     and `andreyorst/kakoune-snippet-collection` plugins and configure  the former, so it could know where  to get snippets, by  defining a path to  this plugin's snippet directory in the `snippet_directories` option.

 Overall configuration can look like this: